ietf-wg-rpp/rpp-requirements/src/draft-ietf-rpp-requirements.md

 **R4.6** A RPP MUST have either a lenient validation mode, where unknown properties are ignored, or a strict validation mode, where unknown properties are treated as an error.
 The mode is up to client and server policy with mode signalling.”

+**R4.7** RPP MUST support linking of objects of the same or different types, with flexible cardinality (one-to-one, one-to-many, many-to-many).
+The links MUST also support to have attributes of their own (e.g., a link between a domain and a contact object with a different contact role).

 # Data Representation

 **R5.1** RPP MUST use JSON as the default data format.